icecube/skymap_scanner/README.md

 #### 2. Launch Each Client
 The client jobs can submitted via HTCondor from sub-2.
 Running the script below should create a condor submit file requesting the number of workers specified.
 You'll need to give it the same `--broker` and `BROKER_AUTH` as the server, and the path to the startup json file created by the server.

+##### In-Production Usage Note: timeout values
-On sub-2, suggest setting `--timeout-to-clients` and `--timeout-from-clients` to a reasonable number like 3600s.
+On sub-2, suggest setting `--timeout-to-clients` and `--timeout-from-clients` to a reasonable number like 3600 (seconds).
 This should keep workers long enough to process through the reconstructions and release them once the jobs are complete.
+You may want to manually kill the workers once your scan is complete, since they will each have to wait for an additional `--timeout-to-clients`-seconds to expire.

 ##### Figure Your Args
 ###### Environment Variables